dnadevcode/dogma/README.md

 mkdir build && cd build
 '''

-most recent version of HCA to compare alignment (https://gitlab.com/dnadev/hca) is included in subfolder (outer)
+requires (2) most recent version of HCA to compare alignment (https://gitlab.com/dnadev/hca) which is included in subfolder (outer)

+requires (3) access to matlab (either desktop installation or matlab online.
+Tested with MATLAB R2022a)

 We provide a live script that generates figures similar to the main figures in the main text
 '''